BinauralMeet/binaural-meet/docs/PerformanceOptimizationPractice.md

 ### Practice

 In storybook, `store-participants` demonstrate how we put that idea into practice.
+(MobX + React Hooks)

 ```js
 const participants = {